-With Kansas City's postwar growth spurt toward its southwestern suburbs, the KMBZ site became placed in almost in the exact center of metropolitan area, in the city of Westwood.
+With Kansas City's postwar growth spurt toward its southwestern suburbs, the KMBZ site became placed near the center of the Kansas City metropolitan area, The site became part of the city of Westwood when the city was incorporated in 1949.
 The area around the site developed into a residential neighborhood, with an elementary school across the street.
 Relations between the station and its neighbors became tenuous by 1994, when the city required the station to obtain a special-use permit for the towers every 3-5 years, with residents of the neighborhood generally opposing the permit every time.
 Entercom moved its studios and offices to the intersection of Shawnee Mission Parkway and Metcalf in 2004.
-Entercom applied to re-locate the KMBZ transmitter to the towers of KCCV in Kansas City's Eastwood Park and increase daytime power to 9 kW.
+Entercom applied to re-locate the KMBZ transmitter to the towers of KCCV near I-435 and Blue Parkway on land owned by the city of Kansas City and increase daytime power to 9 kW.
 After reviewing concerns regarding two Mexican Stations, the FCC approved the Construction Permit on January 14, 2015.

 Entercom sold the Westwood property to the Shawnee Mission School District in 2016.
 Dismantling of the old tower began in the Summer of 2017.